 The most likely outcome is continued uncertainty through at least the All-Star break.
 The Warriors have shown patience in trade negotiations historically, preferring to explore all options rather than making decisions under artificial deadline pressure.
 They may carry Kuminga past the trade deadline, gambling that his development accelerates in the second half and either proves his value to the championship push or increases his trade value for the summer.

 That approach carries risks the Warriors are surely calculating.
 If Kuminga plays well in the second half and the Warriors reach the playoffs, keeping him looks brilliant.
 If he struggles and the Warriors’ season ends early, questions about why they didn’t pursue available upgrades will dominate the offseason.
-Front offices make decisions based on expected outcomes while knowing actual outcomes may make those decisions look good or bad in hindsight.
+The Warriors’ own 2022 title run succeeded precisely because the front office avoided half-measures at the deadline, a precedent that cuts both ways in the current debate.

 Beyond the Warriors’ specific situation, the Kuminga saga reflects broader questions about how NBA teams value young players with uncertain ceilings.
 The league has shifted toward certainty in recent years, with established stars commanding premium prices while unproven talent gets traded for pennies on the dollar of expected value.
 Teams would rather overpay for known quantities than gamble on potential that might never materialize.

-Kuminga represents the kind of risk that made him the seventh pick four years ago: extraordinary physical tools, clear improvement trajectory, but no guarantee that all the pieces will come together into a star-level player.
-Some seventh picks become All-Stars.
+Kuminga represents the kind of risk that lottery picks always carry: extraordinary physical tools, clear improvement trajectory, but no guarantee that all the pieces will come together into a star-level player.
+Some top-ten picks become All-Stars.
 Some become solid starters.
 Some wash out of the league entirely.
 Kuminga appears to be somewhere between the first two outcomes, which is both encouraging and frustrating depending on your perspective.

 The Warriors’ decision will signal how they weigh certainty against potential during a championship window.
 If they keep Kuminga, they’re betting his development justifies patience even as Curry ages.
 If they trade him, they’re acknowledging that championship windows don’t wait for young players to figure things out.
-Both approaches have historical precedent supporting them.
-Neither guarantees success.
+The answer depends less on Kuminga’s talent and more on whether Golden State’s front office believes their current roster is one piece away or several.